-Title to the Notes will be evidenced in accordance with the Belgian Companies Code by entries in securities accounts maintained with the X/N Clearing System itself or participants or sub-participants in such system approved by the Belgian Minister of Finance.
-The X/N Clearing System maintains securities accounts in the name of authorised participants only.
+Title to the Notes will be evidenced in accordance with the Belgian Companies and Associations Code by entries in securities accounts maintained with the X/N Clearing System itself or participants or sub-participants in such system recognised as accountholders in accordance with the Belgian Companies and Associations Code.
+The X/N Clearing System maintains securities accounts in the name of participants only.
 Noteholders, unless they are participants, will not hold Notes directly with the operator of the X/N Clearing System but will hold them in a securities account through a financial institution which is a participant in the X/N Clearing System or which holds them through another financial institution which is such a participant.

 The operator of the X/N Clearing System will credit the securities account of the Domiciliary Agent with the aggregate principal amount of Notes.
-Such Domiciliary Agent will credit each subscriber which is a participant in the X/N Clearing System and each other subscriber which has a securities account with such Domiciliary Agent, with a principal amount of Notes equal to a principal amount of Notes to which such participant or such securities account holders have subscribed and paid for (both acting on their own behalf or as agent for other subscribers).
+Such Domiciliary Agent will credit each subscriber which is a participant in the X/N Clearing System with a principal amount of Notes equal to a principal amount of Notes to which such participant have subscribed and paid for (both acting on their own behalf or as agent for other subscribers).
 Any participant in respect of its sub-participants and its account holders and any sub-participant in respect of its account holders will, upon such Notes being credited as aforesaid, credit the securities accounts of such account holder or sub-participant, as the case may be.
 Each person who is for the time being shown in the records of a participant, a sub-participant or the operator of the X/N Clearing System as the holder of a particular principal amount of such Notes (in which regard any certificate or other documents issued by a participant, sub-participant or the operator of the X/N Clearing System as to the principal amount of such Notes standing to the account of such person shall be conclusive and binding for all purposes, save in the case of manifest error) shall be treated by the Issuer and the Domiciliary Agent as the holder of such principal amount of such Notes for all purposes other than (i) with respect to the payment of principal or interest on the Notes, which shall be paid through the Domiciliary Agent and the X/N Clearing System in accordance with the rules of the X/N Clearing System, and (ii) with respect to the delivery of any notice to be given by a Noteholder in respect of the Notes pursuant to these Conditions, which notice must be given in accordance with the standard procedures of the X/N Clearing System and may only be given by a participant in the X/N Clearing System (whether acting on its own behalf or on behalf of other subscribers holding through such participant) in respect of the relevant Notes held by or through it, and the expressions "Noteholder" and "holder of Notes" and related expressions shall be construed accordingly.